 As noted in the introduction, XMEs are crucial in mediating various toxicities through the production of active metabolites [80, 81, 123] and possibly via drug-drug interactions [36].
 Thus, understanding their interactions remains vital to any effort at predictive toxicology.
 These interactions can be diverse: compounds can be substrates (possibly generating reactive metabolites) or inhibitors of one or more enzymes; they can also act as inducers [3] via nuclear receptors (see above).

 The PharmaADME group, with pharmaceutical industry participation, designed a ‘core list’ of 32 ADME genes designed “to identify predictors of pharmacokinetic variability that could impact drug safety and efficacy in the current drug development process“ [35].
-This core list includes Phase I and II XMEs and transporters; these are shown in .
+This core list includes Phase I and II XMEs and transporters; these are shown in Table 11.
 Note that this list is not restricted to hepatic species only, for reasons already discussed.

 The group also provides an ‘extended list’ of 267 genes, intended to give a complete set of genes associated with drug metabolism [35].
 As well as further XMEs and transporter isoforms, the extended list includes ‘modifiers’: these are nuclear receptors responsible for induction, ancillary enzymes such as cytochrome P450 oxidoreductase and other species required for the proper functioning of the ADME machinery.